fivebinaries/cardano-unity/README.md

 <a href="https://fivebinaries.com/"><img src="https://img.shields.io/badge/made%20by-Five%20Binaries-darkviolet.svg?style=flat-square" /></a>

-# Cardano games assets for Unity
+# Cardano games assets for Unity (fork)

+### SIMPLE CHANGES
+ * wrapped an if around a custom editor script to allow for builds as prior you would get an error building with the custom editor script.
+ * set a preview option instead of a testnet option for the blockfrost api

 This repository contains the code and configuration files of Cardano game assets for Unity.